 - Infection- infection can complicate any surgery but in joint replacement of the hip knee or ankle it is a particularly devastating complication.
 Removal of the prosthesis is usually required in order to eradicate the infection and the salvage would normally require an ankle fusion.
 Therefore we are extremely careful in theatre to minimise any risk of infection.
 Careful soft tissue management is also a very important component to maximise the chance of rapid would healing.
 Fortunately infection of an ankle replacement is very rare.

 - Nerve or Blood Vessel injury- Foot and ankle surgery is similar to hand surgery in that there are multiple superficial and deep nerves supplying the foot.
 The foot is very sensitive which is why foot pain can be very severe and debilitating.
 We are aware of all the nerves and blood vessels and take great care to try to avoid injury.
 In total ankle replacement the main nerve at risk is the deep peroneal nerve which passes lateral to our main incision and has to be retracted to allow access to the joint.
+The superficial peroneal nerve is also at risk as it passes across the bottom part of the wound more superficial than the deep peroneal nerve.
 This stretching can lead to some numbness on the top of the foot typically between the big toe and the second toe.
 This can reduce or resolve fully over time.

 - Wound Healing Problems- Careful protection of the soft tissues during surgery and meticulous suturing of the wound reduces the risk of wound healing problems.
 Wound problems are unusual and usually superficial but in its worst form can lead to deep infection.

 - Fracture- It is possible to have a fracture complicate insertion of a total ankle replacement.
 This is usually the medial malleolus and can be internally fixed still allowing a successful outcome.